ibm-cloud-docs/containers/cs_regions.md

 ### Logging in to {{site.data.keyword.Bluemix_notm}}
 {: #login-ic}

 When you log in to the {{site.data.keyword.Bluemix_notm}} (`ibmcloud`) command line, you are prompted to select a region.
 However, this region does not affect the {{site.data.keyword.containerlong_notm}} plug-in (`ibmcloud ks`) endpoint, which still uses the global endpoint.
-However, you do still need to target the resource group that your cluster is in if it is not in the default resource group.
+Note that you do still need to target the resource group that your cluster is in if it is not in the default resource group.
 {: shortdesc}

 To log in to the {{site.data.keyword.Bluemix_notm}} global API endpoint and target the resource group that your cluster is in: